f ig tt X

 What are cron jobs in cPanel?

+Cron jobs are automated tasks scheduled to run at specific time intervals on the web server.
 They are used to execute repetitive scripts, such as automatic backups, sending reports, data updates, or periodic cleanups.

 Accessing the Cron Jobs interface in cPanel